WVUHPC/Modern-Fortran/_episodes/11-Best-Practices.md

 teaching: 60
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "How to move out of Fortran 77 into Modern Fortran styles?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the difference between deprecated styles and the modern ways of Fortran coding."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Avoid old Fortran 77 style even if correct the code looks better if you use Modern Fortran"
 ---

 # Best Practices in Modern Fortran

 Fortran is a language with a long history.
 Fortran is one of the oldest Programming Languages still in active use.
-That old history means that the language have evolved in expression and scope in more than 60 years.
+That old history means that the language has evolved in expression and scope over more than 60 years.

-The way you programmed Fortran back in the 60s, 70s and 80s is completely inadequate to modern computers.
+The way you programmed Fortran back in the 60s, 70s, and 80s is completely inadequate for modern computers.
 Consider for example the length of the lines.
-Back in the 70s and 80s people programmed computers using punched cards and later dumb terminals connected to mainframes.
+Back in the 70s and 80s, people programmed computers using punched cards and later dumb terminals connected to mainframes.
 Those terminals have a limited number of characters in one line.
 It is from that time that a limit of 72 characters on one line and characters beyond column 72 were ignored.
 The first five columns must be blank or contain a numeric label.
 Continuation lines were identified by a nonblank, nonzero in column 6.
-All these limitations were present on what is called Standard Fixed Format of Fortran 77.
+All these limitations were present in what is called the Standard Fixed Format of Fortran 77.

 Over time, these limitations and many others in the language became obsolete but were still in use for decades even after Fortran 90 was the new Standard.
-Back in the 90s, there were no free Fortran 90 compilers, people continue to use Fortran 77 with restrictions relaxed and some characteristics of Fortran 90 integrated little by little in the compilers.
+Back in the 90s, there were no free Fortran 90 compilers, people continue to use Fortran 77 with restrictions relaxed and some characteristics of Fortran 90 were integrated little by little into the compilers.

-The fact is that there are a many codes written in Fortran 77.
+The fact is that there are many codes written in Fortran 77.
-If you search for Fortran tutorials and documentation, there are many pages in academic that still teach Fortran 77.
+If you search for Fortran tutorials and documentation, there are many pages in academics that still teach Fortran 77.
 Fortran 90 was gaining space and later Fortran 95.
 Today almost main Fortran compilers support Fortran 2003 entirely and Fortran 2008 to a fairly complete degree.
 New features in Fortran 2018 are still not implemented in the latest version of major compilers.

-In previous sections we have discussed the basic elements so you can read and write code in Fortran.
+In previous sections, we have discussed the basic elements so you can read and write code in Fortran.
 We learn about variables assignments subroutines and modules and we explored those elements using the modern ways of writing code in Fortran.
-In this section we will have to learn a bit the "old ways" is such a way that when you encounter those pieces of code, you can recognize them knowing which are the alternatives and best practices used today.
+In this section we will have to learn a bit about the "old ways" in such a way that when you encounter those pieces of code, you can recognize them knowing which are the alternatives and best practices used today.
-This is in this way and intermediate class in Modern Fortran.
+This is in this way an intermediate class in Modern Fortran.
-I assume you know the basics and is able to write useful code in Fortran.
+I assume you know the basics and are able to write useful code in Fortran.
-The idea is to recognize old Fortran 77 and Fortran 90 styles and being able to translate those into modern Fortran 2003 and 2008 Standards.
+The idea is to recognize old Fortran 77 and Fortran 90 styles and be able to translate those into modern Fortran 2003 and 2008 Standards.
-By doing that you are moving the code into more flexible, readable, extensible and potentially with more performance.
+By doing that you are moving the code into more flexible, readable, extensible, and potentially with more performance.

 ## The old Fortran 77